 Starting perhaps from Milazzo and Messina in the north-east of Sicily, travel down the eastern side of the island where Taormina has Greek and Roman ruins and is a good introduction to the history of Sicily.

-Continuing south past Mount Etna, there are some fine 18th century buildings at Catania, a norman castle and old town at Paterno to enjoy, the hilltop town of Motta Sant'Anastasia, as well as the towns of Adrano and Centuripe.
+Continuing south past Mount Etna and the resort at Giardini Naxos, there are some fine 18th century buildings at Catania, a norman castle and old town at Paterno to enjoy, the hilltop town of Motta Sant'Anastasia, as well as the towns of Adrano and Centuripe.

 Nearby you can visit the town of Mascali, rebuilt in the 1930's after the historic town was destroyed by lava flows from Mount Etna.